 Photos from the Fronts

-Mr. Suhanovsky is a magazine editor who has an avid interest in the local aspects of the Russian Civil War and has written about it for his magazine.
-He has recently made several trips to the fronts where the Polar Bears and their Allied forces fought the Bolshevik Army in 1918 and 1919.
+Mr. Sukhanovski is a magazine editor and book author who has an avid interest in the local aspects of the Russian Civil War and has written about it for his magazine.
+During the short, sub-arctic summers, he makes trips to the old battle fronts where the American North Russia Expeditionary Force ("Polar Bears") and their Allied counterparts fought the Bolshevik Army in 1918 and 1919.
 Armed with old maps, a metal detector and a camera, he has explored some of the old fortifications and he has graciously shared his photos with us.

-In response to my concerns about the dangers of handling old ordnance, Mr Suhanovsky explained that his eyesight prevented him from serving in the regular Soviet military and he served instead in a unit that recovered the remains of Soviet soldiers in old battlefields and remote air crash sites, etc. Part of his training included the safe handling of "dangerous objects of war" and he assures me that he has considerable experience in that regard. - Mike Grobbel
+In response to my concerns about the dangers of handling old ordnance, Mr Sukhanovski explained that his eyesight prevented him from serving in the regular Soviet military and he served instead in a unit that recovered the remains of Soviet soldiers in old battlefields and remote air crash sites, etc. Part of his training included the safe handling of "dangerous objects of war" and he assures me that he has considerable experience in that regard. - Mike Grobbel

-Alexey Suhanovsky (10 June 2005)
+Alexei Sukhanovski (10 June 2005)

-View his photos taken at the
+View Alexei's photos taken at the

 It was originally written in Russian and he has also provided this English translation.